QuantumFusion-network/spec/.github/ISSUE_TEMPLATE/case.md

 Then [Expected error handling behavior]

 **Acceptance Criteria:**

 - [ ] [Specific measurable criterion for error handling]

 ## System Context & Boundaries

 ### Target System Scope

-In Scope: [What the Target System will do and boundaries included] Out of Scope: [What explicitly won't be addressed]
+In Scope: [What the Target System will do and the boundaries included] Out of Scope: [What explicitly will not be addressed]
-Interfaces: [External systems (consumer systems, dependency systems, peer/interacting systems), data flows, and dependencies.]
+Interfaces: [External systems (consumer systems, dependency systems, peer / interacting systems), data flows, and dependencies]

 ### Quality Attributes